i-e-b/DispatchSharp/README.md

 Plans and requirements
 ----------------------

-Limited-life job handlers:
+Limited-life job handlers: (IWorkerPool)
- * Deals with threading and names all threads
+ * Deals with threading and names all threads [done]
- * Can add items and have them started
+ * Can add items and have them started [done]
  * can query number of items in flight
  * can set a maximum number of jobs
  * can block waiting for jobs to go below max level